Erdogan calls to refrain from early vote announcement as count underway

 “I ask all of my colleagues to stay at the ballot boxes, no matter what until the results are officially finalised,” he added as quoted by Xinhua news agency report.

-Turkish semi-official Anadolu Agency estimated that Erdogan was leading the presidential race with 50.13 percent of the vote, while his main rival Kemal Kilicdaroglu won 44.09 percent after 85 percent of the boxes were counted.
+Turkish semi-official Anadolu Agency estimated that Erdogan was leading the presidential race with 49.51 per cent of the vote, while his main rival Kemal Kilicdaroglu won 44.88 per cent, after 100 per cent of the boxes were counted.